Aaronius/penpal/README.md

 #### Return value

-The return value of `connectToParent` is a Promise which will be resolved once communication has been established.
-The promise will be resolved with a `parent` object.
+The return value of `connectToParent` is a `connection` object with the following property:

-##### The `parent` object

-The parent object will contain the methods which the parent has exposed.
-Note that these aren't actual memory references to the methods the parent defined, but instead proxy methods PenPal has created with the same names and signatures.
-When one of these methods is called, PenPal will immediately return a promise and then go to work sending a message to the parent, calling the actual method within the parent with the arguments you have passed, and then sending the return value back to the child.
+`connection.promise` A promise which will be resolved once communication has been established.
+The promise will be resolved with an object containing the methods which the parent has exposed.
+Note that these aren't actual memory references to the methods the parent exposed, but instead proxy methods Penpal has created with the same names and signatures.
+When one of these methods is called, Penpal will immediately return a promise and then go to work sending a message to the parent, calling the actual method within the parent with the arguments you have passed, and then sending the return value back to the child.
 The promise you received will then be resolved with the return value.

 ### `Promise`

-Setting `PenPal.Promise` to a Promise constructor provides PenPal with a promise implementation that it will use.
-If a promise implementation is not provided by the consumer, PenPal will attempt to use `window.Promise`.
+Setting `Penpal.Promise` to a Promise constructor provides Penpal with a promise implementation that it will use.
+If a promise implementation is not provided by the consumer, Penpal will attempt to use `window.Promise`.

 ### `debug`

-Setting `PenPal.debug` to `true` or `false` enables or disables debug logging.
+Setting `Penpal.debug` to `true` or `false` enables or disables debug logging.
 Debug logging is disabled by default.

 ## Inspiration